example42/example42.github.io/_posts/blog/2014-10-29-reusability-features-every-module-should-have.md

 ---
 layout: blog
-title: Simple and powerful reusability features every module should have
+title: Reusability features every module should have
 ---

 The quality of Puppet modules is constantly increasing, for each relevant application there's a good module to manage it.